 The immune system helps protect against the development of cervical dysplasia and cancer.
-Women whose immune systems are weakened by transplant drugs or illnesses such as HIV are at greater risk for HPV infection, cervical dysplasia, and cervical cancer All women with HIV are at higher risk, and this risk seems to increase as CD4+ counts drop.
+People whose immune systems are weakened by transplant drugs or illnesses such as HIV are at greater risk for HPV infection, cervical dysplasia, and cervical cancer.
+Women and transgender men who have HIV are at higher risk, and this risk seems to increase as the CD4 counts drop.

 Although HPV is necessary for cervical cancer, other factors contribute to the development of cervical dysplasia and cancer.
 Cigarette smoking has been linked to this condition.
 Cancer-causing chemicals in cigarette smoke concentrate in cervical fluids and these can affect the health of cervical cells, increasing the risk that these cells become abnormal.
-Having had a prior sexually transmitted infection (STI), having been pregnant many times and eating a poor diet can also increase the risk of cervical dysplasia and cancer.
-Because HPV is sexually transmitted, having multiple sexual partners will increase a woman's risk of being exposed to this virus.
-However, even women with few partners are still at risk of being infected by HPV.
+Having had a prior sexually transmitted infection (STI), having been pregnant many times, or eating a poor diet can also increase the risk of cervical dysplasia and cancer.
+Because HPV is sexually transmitted, having multiple sexual partners will increase a person's risk of being exposed to this virus.
+However, even people with few partners are still at risk of being infected by HPV.3–6

 Similarly, there are often no physical symptoms of cervical cancer, especially in the early stages.
-In advanced stages of cervical cancer, there may be pain in the abdomen or lower back, pain or bleeding while having intercourse, unusual vaginal discharge, or bleeding between menstrual periods.
+In advanced stages of cervical cancer, there may be pain in the abdomen or lower back, pain or bleeding while having vaginal intercourse, unusual vaginal discharge, or bleeding between menstrual periods.2,3

 Diagnosis—Pap smears and colposcopy

-Regular pelvic examinations including Pap smears and HPV testing can help diagnose or monitor HPV, cervical dysplasia or cancer.
-To do a Pap smear, the doctor inserts a tiny brush and a small wooden spatula into the vagina and rubs them over the cervix, to loosen and collect cells.
+Regular pelvic examinations including Pap tests and HPV testing can help diagnose or monitor HPV, cervical dysplasia or cancer.
+To do a Pap test, the doctor inserts a tiny brush and a small wooden spatula into the vagina and rubs them over the cervix to loosen and collect cells.
 The cells are smeared on a glass slide that is sent to the lab for study.
-The Pap smear helps identify abnormal cells.
-In women with HIV, Usually Pap smears are done twice during the first year after HIV diagnosis, followed by once a year if the first two smears showed normal results.
-However, many physicians with HIV-positive women in their care recommend doing a Pap smear every six months.
+The Pap test helps identify abnormal cells.
+For people with HIV, Pap tests are usually done twice during the first year after HIV diagnosis, followed by once a year if the first two tests showed normal results.
+However, many physicians with HIV-positive people in their care recommend doing a Pap test every six months.

-Although Pap smears are useful, they can produce "false negative" results.
+Although Pap tests are useful, they can produce "false-negative" results.
 In other words, the lab may report a test result as "normal" when there actually are changes in the cells of the cervix.
-This is the reason why HPV testing is being used more and more in addition to Pap smears.
+This is the reason why HPV testing is being used more and more in addition to Pap tests.
 For HPV testing, doctors can collect a small amount of fluid from the cervix and have it tested for the presence of HPV.

-Many doctors recommend that newly diagnosed HIV-positive women have a colposcopy.
-A colposcope is microscope that looks into the vagina, which has been opened by a speculum, and allows the doctor to visually examine the cervix.
+Many doctors recommend that people with a cervix who have been newly diagnosed with HIV have a colposcopy.
+A colposcope is a microscope that looks into the vagina, which has been opened by a speculum, and allows the doctor to visually examine the cervix.
 The cervix is lightly washed with a weak vinegar solution before the colposcope is put in place.
 The vinegar solution makes abnormal cells stand out more clearly against the surrounding tissue.

 When a colposcopy is performed, a biopsy (removal of a tiny piece of tissue from the cervix) and sometimes an endocervical curettage (the scraping of tissue from the cervix) will be done by the doctor.
 This procedure can be somewhat painful or cause cramps.
 The biopsy sample allows lab technicians to study the tissue and confirm the status of cervical tissue.

-Pap smears are done by family physicians and gynecologists as part of regular medical care.
+Pap tests are done by family physicians and gynecologists as part of regular medical care.
 However, colposcopies and biopsies are done mostly, but not exclusively, by gynecologists.

-An HIV-positive woman with signs of abnormalities on the cervix, vagina or vulva should also have an anoscopy, or visual inspection of the anus and anal canal using a microscope similar to a colposcope.
-This is because the cell changes caused by HPV can also occur in anus and lead to anal dysplasia.
+An HIV-positive person with signs of abnormalities on the cervix, vagina, or vulva should also have an anoscopy, or visual inspection of the anus and anal canal using a microscope similar to a colposcope.
+This is because the cell changes caused by HPV can also occur in the anus and lead to anal dysplasia.1,7

 The results of tests for cervical dysplasia can be described by a variety of medical terms.